EncoreTechnologies/blog/content/blog/2020/05/chatops_vmware_host_log_collection.md

           - fail
 ```

-The Stackstorm alias is how you configure what occurs in slack in reguards to the Stackstorm workflow above.
+The Stackstorm alias is how you configure what occurs in slack in regards to the Stackstorm workflow above.
 vmware_host_collect_and_upload_log_bundle.yaml:

 ```